maryammouse/prime-times-table-challenge/README.md

 Once I had a fully functional table (all specs passing), I began to look into how I might make my code faster.
-I decided to tackle the optimization of `is_prime?` and `primes_array` first, as I could not immediately see any way to optimize the nested `for` loop area, the biggest 'bottleneck'.
+I decided to tackle the optimization of `is_prime?` and `primes_array` first, as I could not immediately see any way to optimize the nested `.each` loop area, the biggest 'bottleneck'.
 Through this process I discovered the **Sieve of Eratosthenes** and began to figure out how I would use it to solve my own problem (the Sieve finds all primes less than *n* , while I wanted the first *n* primes).
 I learned about the **Prime Counting Theorem** and that there existed an equation for the upper bound of the *nth* prime (for *n* >= 6).
 This gave me the complete range I would need to iterate over for the